Share Our Shores

 Give shorebirds the red-carpet treatment at Folly Beach.

-Shorebirds need to have a successful nesting season here on Folly Beach in order for their population to thrive.
-Let’s give them the red-carpet treatment they deserve by giving them their space, watching where we step, and staying away from posted nesting areas.
+Endangered and threatened shorebirds need to have a successful nesting season here on Folly Beach in order for their population to rebound.
+Let’s give them the red-carpet treatment they deserve by giving them their space, watching where we step, leaving our pets at home, and staying away from posted nesting areas.

 Walk the Waterline